Can essential oils enhance your fitness program? Absolutely.

 Research shows essential oils can have a significant impact on sleep quality.

-However, inhaling essential oils has seems to be the most effective way to enhance sleep quality, and according to the FDA, essential oils cannot be marketed with health claims unless they’re ingested.
+However, inhaling essential oils seems to be the most effective way to enhance sleep quality, and according to the FDA, essential oils cannot be marketed with health claims unless they’re ingested.

 This makes things difficult for companies to advertise the benefits of their essential oils (and it’s one of the reasons I don’t name any products or brands in this article).